anthonytec2/heeger_jepson/README.md

 *tldr: How to recover egomotion: translational, rotational motion along with depth up to a scale from optical flow*

-This repository is dedicated to the implementation of David Heeger and Alan Jepson's method: "Subspace Methods for Recovering Rigid Motion".
+This repository is dedicated to implementing David Heeger and Alan Jepson's method: "Subspace Methods for Recovering Rigid Motion".

 ### Introduction
-In typical scenes two types of motion are present: 1) egomotion which is the motion of the camera and 2) independently moving objects.
+In typical scenes two types of motion are present: 1) egomotion which is the camera's motion and 2) independently moving objects.
 In many scenarios(robot navigation, scene reconstruction, etc) it is important to recover egomotion from a video sequence.
-The method implemented here is one such method to recover the egomotion using optical flow bettween images.
-The bellow will review the connection bettween egomotion and optical flow, and showcase how to resolve a solution.
+The method implemented here is one such method to recover the egomotion using optical flow between images.
+The below will review the connection between egomotion and optical flow, and showcase how to resolve a solution.

 ## Motion Field Equation